-Ever heard a politician or one of their defenders say “hey, they’re the Prime Minister or President, they have the power” so whatever it is they have done, it’s ok?
+Ever heard a politician or one of their defenders say “hey, they’re the Prime Minister or President, they have the power” so whatever it is they have done, it’s Ok?
 It’s totally untrue.
 In Western democracies, which of course includes Canada, governments govern; they do not “rule”.

 The question the Rule of Law answers is – who is in charge?
-Sorry leaders, cabinet members, and elected representatives, it isn’t you.
+Sorry leaders, cabinet ministers, and elected representatives, it isn’t you.
 You do have the powers of government, but that doesn’t mean you can do whatever you want with them.
 The Rule of Law rules, and that means, if you go offside, the law will overrule you.

 There are, in fact, any number of ways that the law limits the exercise of public power.
 But by far the most important one is any country’s constitution.
 Although we’ve always had one, thanks to an English statute, Canada’s constitution came home in 1982.

 And look, right there in the preamble to Part I – Canadian Charter of Rights and Freedoms:

 Whereas Canada is founded upon principles that recognize the supremacy of God and the rule of law.